kalikvec/tcp-pow-word-of-wisdom/README.md

 make start-client
 ```

-## 3. Alternatives and algorithm selection.
+## 3. Alternatives and algorithm choice.

 Hashcash's become the algorithm of choice as it has the following